Preliminary Grant Application

 c) Translational potential (200 words)

-i) How might this project change the current paradigm of prevention, detection, prognosis, or treatment?
+i) How might this project change the current paradigm of prevention, detection, prognosis, or treatment of this cancer in dogs?

-(1) Briefly describe the plan and timeline to translation.
-Projects should have a capability for translation, or at least be able to establish if the project will likely have translational relevance within two to three years.
+(1) Briefly describe the plan and timeline to translate this technology for dogs with cancer.
+Projects should have a capability for clinical translation, or at least be able to establish if the project will likely have translational relevance within two to three years.
 Timelines that extend up to three years into the future do not require additional justification.
 Projects that envision a longer time to translation must justify the timeline and clearly describe how they are responsive to this RFP.

 d) Hypothesis and objectives (300 words)